bonjorno7/restore-collection-instances/README.md

 # Restore Collection Instances

-Turn collection instances back into collections.
+Turn collection instances back into collections, with their original hierarchy.